patroni/patroni/docs/SETTINGS.rst

         -  **options**: list of options for CREATE USER statement
             -  **- createrole**
             -  **- createdb**
 -  **post_init**: An additional script that will be executed after initializing the cluster.
-It will be passed a connection string URL to the cluster superuser as a parameter, as well as the location to the **pgpass* file on the `PGPASSENV` variable.
+The script receives a connection string URL (with the cluster superuser as a user name).
+The PGPASSFILE variable is set to the location of pgpass file.

 Consul
 ------